AlexJReid/blog/content/posts/druid-cdc/index.md

 ![Architecture diagram showing DynamoDB feeding into Druid via a Lambda function](ddb-druid-cdc.png)

 The operational store is configured with a DynamoDB stream that triggers a Lambda function when items are added, modified or deleted.
-The Lambda function transforms the CDC events into the Druid events described previously.
+The Lambda function transforms the [change events](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_streams_Record.html) into the Druid events described previously.

-The Druid events are written to a Kinesis stream which is consumed by Druid.
+The Druid events can be written to a Kinesis stream or Kafka topic which is consumed by Druid.
 Changes are reflected within a few seconds.
 The realtime ingestion rolls up the events by the hour and a later batch job rolls up to a day.

 ## Change Lambda handler